How Many Watts Does An 8,000 BTU Air Conditioner Use?

 Locate your cost per kilowatt-hour, often known as kW, of power by checking your most recent electric statement.

-It’s possible that, in order to calculate your overall cost per kilowatt-hour, you’ll need to tally up the individual prices for supply and delivery first.
+In order to calculate your overall cost per kilowatt-hour, you’ll need to tally up the individual prices for supply and delivery first.

 Step 3